uTensor/uTensor/README.md

 ## Introduction

 ### What is it?
-uTensor is an extremely light-weight machine learning inference framework built on Mbed and Tensorflow.
+uTensor is an extremely light-weight machine learning inference framework built on Tensorflow and optimized for Arm targets.
 It consists of a runtime library and an offline tool that handles most of the model translation work.
-This repo holds the core runtime and some example implementations of operators, memory managers/schedulers, and more, and the size of the core runtime is only ~1.3KB!
+This repo holds the core runtime and some example implementations of operators, memory managers/schedulers, and more, and the size of the core runtime is only ~2KB!

 | Module                       |         .text |       .data |        .bss |
 |------------------------------|---------------|-------------|-------------|